 Master of Arts in Education Degrees and Services Credentials

-The School of Education offers the following areas of study for a Master of Arts in Education degree: School Counseling, Curriculum and Instruction, Educational Administration, Higher Education, and Learning and Teaching.
+The School of Education offers the following areas of study for a Master of Arts in Education degree: School Counseling, Educational Administration, Higher Education, Human Services, and Learning and Teaching.
 The requirements for specific California teaching or services credentials may be incorporated into some degree programs.
 In addition, master’s degrees may be earned without credentials, as in School Counseling.
 For those already holding master’s degrees, a pupil personnel services credential may be earned in a credential-only program.
 Some programs have multiple starts each year.
 Classes are scheduled in the evening to accommodate working adults and courses are taught by full-time faculty and adjunct practitioners.
 Students also have Internet access to course content, classmates and faculty through Moodle, a software program that facilitates online discussions and information exchange.

 The master’s programs, with the exception of the Master of Arts in Education Learning and Teaching, are based on a foundation of graduate courses.
 These “core courses” provide the basic knowledge and skills to perform graduate level research, assessment, evaluation, writing, and personal and professional reflection, as well as multicultural perspectives.
 In addition to these core courses, each program has requirements specific to its discipline and tailored to meet student needs and interests.

 Students in these master’s programs complete an exit process tailored to their individual program (see program information for more details).